anilkbachola/test-automation/docs/index.md

    This project is implemented to provide a robust framework for implementing automated test suites.

-   The goals is to write to automated test suites without having to write any code and any non-technical user should be able write tests in plain english.
+   The goal is to write to automated test suites without having to write any code and any non-technical user should be able write tests in plain english.

 ## Robot Framework